wisniewskikr/chrisblog-it-java-springboot/others/tests/integration-tests/java-springboot-helloworld-integrationtests-injectmock/README.md

 * **Maven**: tool for build automation
 * **Git**: tool for distributed version control
 * **Integration Tests**: these tests validate two or more layers of application
-* **Mock With Annotation**: mock simutlates some class.
-In this example is created with annotation @Mock
+* **InjectMocks Annotation**: mock simutlates some class.
+Annotation InjectMock automatically injects classes annotated as @Mock to class annotated as @InjectMocks

 ##### Flow
 The following flow takes place in this project: